mikezucc/nUIKit/README.md

 If you have trouble, go to the Linux section on here https://swift.org/download/#using-downloads

+If you get SwiftGD faults when trying to read local files, i.e. images, please run this in top level `sudo chmod -R +r *` and also in the top level of your swift3 dir

 https://github.com/twostraws/SwiftGD

 This guy needs a `sudo apt-get libgd-dev`